-The image above show this week’s Two for the Price of One Special: Brazilian skyflower (Duranta species) in the parkway – some varieties reach 20-feet high and wide – and rosemary creeping in from the garden.
+The image above shows this week’s Two-for-the-Price-of-One Special: Brazilian skyflower (Duranta species) in the parkway – some varieties reach 20-feet high and wide – and rosemary creeping in from the garden.
 Great for an Olympic slalom run, but vexing for someone with mobility problems.

 Two blocks away on one of the main Santa Barbara thoroughfares, where I’m sure curbside parking is at a premium, some numbnut who won’t clean out their garage left their big fat tail end blocking the walk.
 All that’s missing is a middle-finger decal over the wheel.

 Bonnie Elliott is a friend who spends much of her waking days in a power wheel chair.
 She’s also been active on the City of Santa Barbara’s Access Advisory Committee, reviewing submittals that go through the Planning Commission and offering recommendations to make new projects safer and more livable for a wider cross-section of the community.